NikiTOS200/CryptoBot-Integration/README.md

 # CryptoBot-Integration
+This repository is not a training repository and is only needed for Tezer.

 You can look at the implementation of CryptoBot integration for payment and rewrite it for yourself.
 But you won't find any detailed instructions.

 To use it, insert your API keys.